roll/example-docker-cloud/README.md

 **Store all your stack files in `stacks` directory so it will be pushed to Docker Cloud automatically by `scripts/push-stacks.py` script**

-We recomend to use nouns for auto restarting applications like `messanger` and use verb form like `make-database-migration` for one time scripts you need to run against your infrastucture.
+We recommend to use nouns for auto restarting applications like `messanger` and use verb form like `make-database-migration` for one time scripts you need to run against your infrastructure.

 Here we've run into environments concepts - let's stay on it in the next section.